**Alt Text:** Aerial view of the lower Manhattan skyline in New York City, surrounded by water and featuring numerous skyscrapers.

 the Timeline: Ancient Origins of the Sphinx

-Although some historians assert that the Sphinx was sculpted during Pharaoh Khafre’s reign around 2500 BCE, a theory like judging a sculpture by its, well, grandeur, others dispute this.
-This lack of consensus is like attempting to fit a square peg into a circular story—a story shrouded in more secrecy than a magician’s artifice.
-Chiefly, Zahra Al-Mansouri, a important Egyptologist, says,
+While some historians assert that the Sphinx was sculpted during Pharaoh Khafre’s reign around 2500 BCE, a hypothesis like judging a sculpture by its, well, grandeur, others dispute this.
+This lack of consensus is like attempting to fit a square peg into a circular narrative—a story shrouded in more secrecy than a magician’s trick.
+Notably, Zahra Al-Mansouri, a prominent Egyptologist, says,

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.